 - authors wanting to test the market first before investing heavily in a large print run

-- publishers wishing to resurrect out-of-print titles
+- publishers wanting to resurrect out-of-print titles

 - and so on.

-Full-colour digital printing in South Africa is unfortunately still quite expensive, so full colour books are better suited to litho printing (see below) or the very latest digital inkjet presses when printing in quantities of 500+ books.
+Full-colour digital printing in South Africa is unfortunately still quite expensive, so full-colour books are better suited to litho printing (see below) or the very latest digital inkjet presses when printing in quantities of 500+ books.

 Litho printing is the printing method used by major publishing houses because it is better suited to large print quantities (thousands of books), although it has also proven to be more cost-effective than digital printing on smaller volumes of 750+ books.